IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:53.1.1.3 Worklist Client

-The Worklist Client is responsible for providing a reporting worklist to the user.
+The Worklist Client provides a reporting worklist to the user.

 When a user selects studies from the worklist, the Worklist Client launches other applications (e.g., Image Display, Report Creator, etc.) if necessary.
 It opens a new report context to synchronize other applications through the Hub to enable dictation on the studies.